 While I usually make cakes, everyone needs a go-to vanilla cupcake recipe.
 Or to be more specific, a moist vanilla cupcake recipe with oil!!

 Cakes take so much time to make and decorate, but cupcakes come together in a flash!!
-Or at least that’s I feel about them.
-Because this recipe uses oil instead of butter as the fat, it can be made hand and you don’t have to bother with a stand mixer.
+Or at least that’s how I feel about them.
+Because this recipe uses oil instead of butter as the fat, it can be made by hand and you don’t have to bother with a stand mixer.

 Cupcakes also are so much easier to eat.
 Cakes have to be sliced, you need plates and forks….but cupcakes?
 You just peel back the liner, and dive right in!

 Vanilla Cupcakes Don’t Have To Be Boring

 Another benefit to having a moist vanilla cupcake recipe up your sleeve?
 It’s the perfect starting point for so many different flavors of cupcakes!

 You can add in different extracts, fillings, or frostings, and transform this base recipe into a million different cupcake flavors.

 Want a lemon cupcake?
 Throw in some lemon zest, and swap the vanilla extract with lemon extract!

 Need to make a strawberry cupcake?
 Fill the center with your favorite strawberry jam, and top with a strawberry buttercream!!

 See what I mean?
 Once you have a foundation recipe you love, it’s so easy to alter it to create whatever flavor of cupcake you want.
 Or if you’re gluten free, you can try my recipe for gluten free vanilla cupcakes!!